APJansen/TDUr/README.md

 ## Search

 Again following TD-Gammon, we use a 2-ply search.
-A ply is a single player's move, so a one ply search would be to look at all available moves, evaluate their afterstates, and choose the move with the highest value afterstate (or lowest for the blue player).
+A ply is a single player's move, so a one ply search would be to look at all available moves, evaluate their afterstates, and choose the move resulting in the highest value afterstate (or lowest for the blue player).
 A two ply search, as it is done in TD-Gammon and as we do here, works as follows.
 The afterstates found after 1-ply are not full states, they need to be supplemented with a new roll of the dice.
 We complete them in all possible ways, that is, with die rolls from 0 to 4.
-This then forms another full state, typically with the opponent to move (unless landing on a rosette).
+This then forms another full state, typically with the opponent to move.
 For each of these states, we do another 1-ply search to find the move that is best for whoever's turn it is, and compute the value of the resulting afterstate.
-So now for a given initial move, we have the 5 possible die rolls combined with the value of the best following move's after state.
+So now for a given initial move, we have the 5 possible die rolls combined with the value of the best following move's afterstate.
 We sum these up, weighted with the probability of the corresponding die roll (these probabilities are (1, 4, 6, 4, 1)/16 for throws of 0, 1, 2, 3, 4 respectively).
 This gives the expected 2-ply afterstate value.
 The move we choose then is the one that maximizes this value.

-Note that there is one slight complication in Ur with respect to Backgammon, namely that the turn might not change, if we land on a rosette.
+Note that there is one slight complication in Ur with respect to Backgammon, namely that the turn does not change if we land on a rosette.
 This doesn't change the algorithm though, if we search for 2 ply regardless of whose move it is, and of course take care to choose the move appropriately depending on whose turn it is at either ply.

 <a name="selfplay"/>